Things to do in Taipei

 If you can’t get enough of cats, you can also spot the pointed ears, tiny paw prints, and curly tails in shops and signboards.
 There are cat-themed cafes and souvenir shops selling kitty-imprinted trinkets all around.

-10. Dine at the first Din Tai Fung restaurant in the world
+First Din Tai Fung restaurant in the world

 Din Tai Fung needs no introduction.
-The restaurant famed for its juicy soup dumplings and fragrant fried rice has nearly 200 outlets all across Singapore and the rest of the world.
+The restaurant, famed for its juicy soup dumplings and fragrant fried rice, has nearly 200 outlets all across Singapore and the rest of the world.
 And now, here’s your chance to visit Restaurant 0.

 Image credit: @photographer_in_finance via Instagram